 Write clear instructions for caregivers about your child’s medicine.
 When other caregivers are giving your child medicine, they need to know what medicine to give, how much to give and when to give it.
 Using a medicine schedule can help with communication between caregivers.

 Save the Poison Help line in your phone: 1-800-222-1222.
 Put the toll-free number for the Poison Control Center into your home and cell phones.
 You can also put the number on your refrigerator or another place in your home where babysitters and caregivers can see it.
-And remember, the Poison Help line is not just for emergencies, you can call with questions about how to take or give medicine.
+Poison Help line is not just for emergencies, you can call with questions about how to take or give medicine.